GPA and GRE FAQs

 Official GRE scores are required.
 The GRE is one of the primary factors used to determine acceptance into the program.
-There is no minimum verbal and quantitative combined GRE score required for regular decision applicants, (early decision requires a 300).
+There is no minimum verbal and quantitative combined GRE score required.
 You can view the most recent averages here.
 We require a minimum 3.0 analytical writing score for regular decision applicants and a 3.5 for early decision applicants.
 Both the verbal and quantitative component and the analytical writing component are considered in the admissions decision.

 Yes.
 Official GRE scores are required and must be reported via the UTC PTCAS GRE code: 0464.
 An application is considered incomplete until official scores are reported to PTCAS via this code.

 We recommend you take the GRE for the first time at the end of the winter break during your junior year.
 This allows you to study over the break without the worry of juggling GRE study time and coursework.
 You are allowed to take the GRE every thirty days and up to five times in a calendar year.
 Taking it over the break allows you to take the GRE a second or even third time if needed.
 It takes approximately two weeks for scores to be reported, so early decision applicants should take the GRE at least once before July 30th of the year they apply for the program.
 This should allow adequate time for scores to be reported to PTCAS before the August 15th deadline.
 Regular decision applicants should take the GRE for the first time no later than mid-September to meet the October 1st soft deadline.

 Yes.
 In fact, we often encourage applicants who are placed on the alternate/ wait list to do so.
 Because our program looks at the two GPAs and the GRE when making admission decisions, retaking the GRE is the quickest and most economical means in which to improve your ranking on the wait list.
 The last date we typically recommend applicants repeat the GRE is late March.